reportportal/docs/src/md/src/QualityGates/QualityGates.md

 [ ![Report](Images/userGuide/QualityGates/Quality Gates Report.png) ](Images/userGuide/QualityGates/Quality Gates Report.png)

+Quality Gates can not be run for launches in progress.

 >**Note:** If Quality Gate status has been alredy sent to CI/CD, a status can not be recalculated for a such launch.
 > [ ![Report](Images/userGuide/QualityGates/Report That is already sent .png) ](Images/userGuide/QualityGates/Report That is already sent .png)